 • Voice and brand.
 Tone for ad copy, claims you can and can’t make, terminology that has to be exact.

-Markdown files in the repo are the lowest overhead and usually enough.
-Confluence or Notion works too, agents read and write both via their APIs.
-Past a few hundred pages, layer retrieval (chunk, embed, fetch) on top.
 Treat the docs like code: review, update, delete what’s stale.
-Stale docs are worse than none, especially for the fast-moving stuff (promotional calendars, inventory, margin targets) where the system will confidently execute last month’s strategy.
+Stale docs are worse than none, especially for fast-moving stuff (promotional calendars, inventory, margin targets) where the system will confidently execute last month’s strategy.
+A last_reviewed tag in each file header keeps ownership explicit; a CI check that flags docs untouched in 90 days is cheap to add and removes the reliance on remembering.

-The foundation: BigQuery + Google Ads Data Transfer
+The data foundation: BigQuery and Data Transfer

 The Data Transfer also gives you full history, not just the current state. tROAS targets, target CPAs, budgets, keyword statuses, paused ads, label changes, bid adjustments, all captured over time.
 You can ask “what was this campaign’s tROAS six months ago and how did performance respond” and actually get an answer.
-That’s what makes serious modelling possible later.

 The pattern: BigQuery → decision engine → BigQuery